gurucg144/CGTwitter/README.md

-Node.js application which fetches tweets using twitter api for last 7 days, performs daily and hourly aggregation and provides them as Rest service.
+Node.js application to fetch tweets using twitter api for last 7 days, performs daily and hourly aggregation and provides them as Rest service.

 Pre-requisite

-1. MongoDB
+* MongoDB
-2. Node.js
+* Node.js

 Steps